Minnesota family fundraising to train seizure alert dog for 2-year-old girl

 "I always say, it's like a ticking time bomb," Lauren Stenzel said.
 "You never know how big the bomb is going to be or when it's going to go off."

-It's why a soon-to-be new addition to the Lugo family gives them hope.
-A Seizure Alert Dog, that can catch falls, alert to an attack, monitor at night and more.
+It's why a soon-to-be new addition to the Lugo family gives them hope: A seizure-alert dog that can catch falls, alert to an attack, monitor at night and more.

-"A seizure could come and take her out at any moment," Stenzel said.
+"A seizure could come and take her out at any moment," Lauren Stenzel said.
 "That was really our motivation for the dog.
 This scary looming thing that we have no control over."

 At $25,000 just to train the therapy dog, it's not a small financial feat.
 In order to bring this type of therapy animal home, the Lugos are asking for help through an online fundraiser.